 Whether you are thinking of becoming a music major, or not, you are encouraged to participate in the Music Department’s curricular offerings, which include private lessons, faculty-led ensembles and classroom courses.
 If you are an experienced performer interested in pursuing that part of the curriculum, it is highly recommended that you submit an Arts Supplement to the Admissions Office by the application deadline.
-Materials should be submitted electronically through the website Slideroom.
 More information is available on the Admissions website under Special Interest Supplements.

 What should my application supplement include?

 You should submit at least 10 minutes of solo performance representing your abilities and demonstrating contrasting styles, along with a resume summarizing your experience, giving years of study and awards received.
-If you also wish to submit letters of recommendation that speak to your musical qualifications, please include those as part of the Slideroom supplement.
 Supplements should feature you as a soloist rather than as a member of an ensemble, so auditors can hear you.

 Do I have to audition to be a music major?